 Our team have a wide range of experience and our previous matters include:

-- Preparing Lasting Powers of Attorneys with carefully drafted bespoke clauses to ensure clients wishes are expressed clearly and, where appropriate, are binding upon the attorneys.
+Preparing Lasting Powers of Attorneys with carefully drafted bespoke clauses to ensure clients wishes are expressed clearly and, where appropriate, are binding upon the attorneys.

-- Meeting with clients who had an immediate need for the use of a power of attorney and advised them to have both Ordinary Power of Attorney and Lasting Power of Attorney drawn up.
+Meeting with clients who had an immediate need for the use of a power of attorney and advised them to have both Ordinary Power of Attorney and Lasting Power of Attorney drawn up.

-- Advising clients who had an Enduring Power of Attorney in place and wished to discuss whether they should make a Lasting Power of Attorney.
+Advising clients who had an Enduring Power of Attorney in place and wished to discuss whether they should make a Lasting Power of Attorney.

-Cost-Effective Powers of Attorney Solicitors
+Cost-effective Power of Attorney Solicitors

 Our services are cost-effective and competitive, and we will always give you a clear indication of our charges.
 We are happy to provide one-off advice at certain points of the legal process or on particular areas of concern as they arise.

 An experienced private client solicitor will have an initial consultation with you, free of charge, to discuss your situation in more detail.
 Once we understand your circumstances better, we can provide you with a clearer understanding of how we can help you.
-We will also provide you with a price quotation and a choice of funding methods at the outset.

 Make A Free Enquiry